rocky-557/Ragbot/README.md

 # RAG Implementation with LLaMA LLM Using Groq

-This project provides an implementation of a Retrieval-Augmented Generation (RAG) model using the LLaMA language model (LLM) and Groq.
+This project provides an implementation of a Retrieval-Augmented Generation (RAG) model using the LLaMA language model (LLM) , FAISS vector db and Groq.
 The RAG architecture combines dense retrieval with generative language modeling to create a powerful question-answering system.
 In this implementation, Groq accelerates the LLaMA LLM, enabling high-performance inference.

 ## Table of Contents